-c) Evaluation (Annex 8.4)
+c) Evaluation

-An evaluation questionnaire was designed and sent to participants of national policy dialogues at the end of the meeting (see Annex 8.4).
+An evaluation questionnaire was designed for each national policy dialogue and sent to participants of at the end of each meeting.
 The aim of the questionnaire was to assess the satisfaction of participants with the organization and outputs of the meeting, as well as compiling personal opinions about the main national barriers and facilitators to adopt the measures and recommendations discussed during the policy dialogue.
-The Agency for Health Quality and Assessment of Catalonia (AQUAS), the evaluation leader of the Joint Action, analysed the questionnaire results and shared a compiled report with project leaders and national organisers.
-The reports from each country had two main objectives:
+The evaluation leader analysed the questionnaire results and shared a compiled report with project leaders and national organisers.
+This report had two main objectives: